Legacy is not leaving something for people. It’s leaving something in people.Peter Strople

 “In the end,” author Atul Gawande said, “people don’t view their life as merely the average of all its moments – which after all, is mostly nothing plus some sleep.
 For human beings life is meaningful because it is a story.”
 Melvin’s story nurtured the ideal of resurrection and that is to say when the rock steady memory of him comes back to us, we are compelled to take a second look either in defense or in acceptance.

-Clarification and the measure of a man took form as white men in suits and young black men in hoodies sat homage with one another on pews in the sanctuary.
+Clarification for the measure of a man took form when white men in suits and young black men in hoodies sat together in homage with one another on pews in the sanctuary.
 “You can’t take anything with you,” Melvin was known to say.